U.S. History: Beto O’Rourke Shares Documents Proving His Ancestors Owned Slaves

 Beto O’Rourke Posts Documents Showing His Ancestors Owned Slaves

-Hey White folks of America.
+Hey, White folks of America.
 Just in case you need a friendly reminder, even if you consider yourself to not be racist, there’s a high chance your ancestors did some racist a$$ sh**.

 You know…like own slaves.